achekuri19/SLAM-18786/README.md

 TODO INSERT GIF OF OPTICAL FLOW RUNNING ON MAV

 1) reduce the computation time for SuperPoint,
-2) improve total number of features matched correctly without sacrificing precision
+2) improve the overall precision of feature matching
 3) see if I can adapt the feature matching pipeline to perform better in a specific environment without sacrificing too much general performance.
 4) generally learn to implement the full training pipeline for both SuperPoint and SuperGlue (I trained SuperPoint from scratch and re-trained SuperGlue.
 The datasets used to train both are not publically available)